jschell42/dr_testing/bagging.md

 ## Note: URL vs UUID
 The `URL` is the link to examine and harvest, and the `UUID` is a canonical ID we use to connect the url with the data in question.
 The UUID will have been generated earlier earlier in the process.
 UUID stands for Universal Unique Identifier.

-**Note: the next few steps below need to be reviewed in light of the new app-driven workflow**

 ## Downloading & opening the dataset
   - Go to the URL containing the zipped dataset (provided in the "Bag" section and underneath "Harvest URL/Location")
   - Download the zip file to your computer, and unzip it.